JROTC Mustang Battalion

 The JROTC curriculum encompasses a broad spectrum of subjects, including:

 - Leadership Skills

 - Physical Fitness

-- First Aid, Drug Abuse Prevention
+- First Aid and Drug Abuse Prevention

-- History, Citizenship
+- History and Citizenship

-- Technology Awareness
+- Technological Awareness

 - Nutrition Choices